Clicking the Israeli flag brings you the latest breaking news from the Middle East

 |

-Paradise Regained, Paradise Lost By Don Canaan (Commentary) This year marked the 29th anniversary of the return of the Sinai by Israel to Egypt--a day of mourning by many of the 2,000 settlers who settled and later were forcibly evacuated by Israeli authorities under the command of Ariel Sharon, from the seaside city of Yamit on the Mediterranean.
+Paradise Regained, Paradise Lost By Don Canaan (Commentary) 2018 marks the 36th anniversary of the return of the Sinai by Israel to Egypt--a day of mourning by many of the 2,000 settlers who settled and later were forcibly evacuated by Israeli authorities under the command of Ariel Sharon, from the seaside city of Yamit on the Mediterranean.
 Yamit was former Israeli Defense Minister Moshe Dayan's dream--a projected seaport and city of 250,000 founded on the Sinai sand dunes overlooking date palm trees and the blue Mediterranean--a populated buffer between the Gaza Strip and Egypt on the other side of the Suez Canal.
 Some alternate historians say Moses and the children of Israel passed near the site of Yamit 3,500 years ago as they wandered for 40 years through the Sinai Desert on their way to the proverbial land of milk and honey.
 Since April 25, 1982 only the whine of the desert wind weaves its currents through the crevices of destroyed homes, businesses and monument--a memorial to the young men who died during the 1967 Six Day war.
 Christians, Jews and Muslims died during three Arab-Israeli wars and battles that took place in the Sinai in 1956, 1967 and 1973--Egyptian and Israeli--young people who fought and died in that desolate, forsaken desert wasteland.
 The modern-day chariot carrying Egyptian President Mohammed Anwar al-Sadat hugged the intermittently green coastline of Sinai on its historic mission to Jerusalem.
 Israelis glancing upward into the clear night sky saw merely a jet banking gently to the northwest.
 Official Israeli government policy was that the settlers had to be removed and the army came and forcibly removed the remaining diehard residents.
 The Jerusalem Post described the scene: Apocalypse had arrived in Yamit and in the dust and noise and destruction one could wander freely.
 Dozens of bulldozers and giant mobile air hammers were loose in the city like a pack of predatory beasts."
 April 25, 20011 marked the 29th anniversary of Israel's withdrawal from Yamit and Sinai and a cold peace between long-term enemies.
 That gift of peace silently glided overhead as the Sabbath disappeared and the stars appeared.
 At 8:01 p.m.
 Sadat's jetliner landed at Ben-Gurion Airport and the first minutes of a then potential peace came to the Middle East.
 Old enemies became new friends.
 The crowds roared its approval when Sadat shook hands with Moshe Dayan.
 A person standing nearby, according to the Jerusalem Post, said Sadat told Dayan, "Don't worry Moshe, it will be all right."
 The peace treaty between the two nations was signed on March 26, 1979 and on April 25, 1982; the events that had started on a November day at Camp David came to fruition.
 Sinai was returned to Egypt.
 Yamit was bulldozed to the ground.
 But Anwar Sadat did not live to see that day.
 He had been assassinated seven months before.

 |